 - 1 ½ cups rhubarb, chopped cut into ½ inch pieces

 - 1 tablespoon white sparkling sugar for sprinkling tops

 - Heat oven to 375 degrees F. Line muffin trays with 18 paper or silicone liners.

-- Mix oil, greek yogurt, agave, orange juice, orange zest, applesauce, eggs and vanilla extract, then add baking soda and stir. (it will foam up a little - it's meant to)
+- With a mixing spoon, in large bowl, combine oil, greek yogurt, agave, orange juice, orange zest, applesauce, eggs and vanilla extract, then add baking soda and stir. (it will foam up a little - it's meant to)

 - Stir two types of flours, baking powder, salt, brown sugar and cinnamon together in a separate bowl.

-- Add the flour mixture to the wet mixture and mix until just combined.
+- Add the dry mixture to the wet mixture and mix until just combined.

 - Fold in the chopped rhubarb.

-- Spoon muffin batter into liners, dividing evenly by 18.
+- Spoon muffin batter into muffin liners, dividing evenly by 18.

-- Sprinkle with sparkling sugar or course sugar, dividing evenly by 18. (* or you can do this after they are baked)
+- Sprinkle with sparkling sugar or course sugar on top of the muffins, dividing evenly by 18. (* or you can do this after they are baked)

 - Bake on middle rack for about 18 minutes (or until a cake tester or toothpick comes out clean.) *Rotate the muffins in the middle of the baking time for best results.